Meterbit/PIXLPAL-M1/components/tinyxml2/readme.md

 #### Pedantic Whitespace (PEDANTIC_WHITESPACE)

-For applications that need to know about text nodes that are composed entirely of whitespace, PEDANTIC_WHITESPACE is available.
+For Mtb_Applications that need to know about text nodes that are composed entirely of whitespace, PEDANTIC_WHITESPACE is available.
 PEDANTIC_WHITESPACE maintains all the whilespace between elements.